 We spent a fair amount of time snapping photos of any ol’ monkeys that passed by until, suddenly, we saw him: an adorable baby monkey.
 We followed that little scamp around for a while.
 He was quite photogenic.
 (Please do not ask me how I know it was a boy-monkey; it will detract substantially from the adorability quotient).

-With our hunger for adorable monkey photos momentarily sated, we headed off for Tokyo to meet up with Amelia and Shawn.
+With our hunger for adorable monkey photos momentarily sated, we headed off for Tokyo to meet up with The Missus and Shawn.
 Plenty of new (and very fashionable!) adventures awaited us!